-As we look at where we are now, this very minute, we are scattered around the globe, with Tessa residing in the frozen North, whilst Henry and Ben live a time-zone away from Andy in ever-changeable Melbourne.
-Exams are complete and, with one conference under our belt, we take some time to be with our families before crashing headlong into the plans for DFTB18 (more on that later).
+As we look at where we are now, this very minute, we are scattered around the globe, with Tessa residing in the frozen North, whilst Henry and Ben live a time zone away from Andy in ever-changeable Melbourne.
+Exams are complete, and with one conference under our belt, we take some time to be with our families before crashing headlong into the plans for DFTB18.

 Although we put plenty of time, money, and effort into DFTB, we do it because we love it.
-And as it’s the festive period, we thought we should share some sentimental reflections.
+And as it’s the festive period, we wanted to share some sentimental reflections.

-Ben: DFTB is what I hope all of our workplaces will be one day.
-Psychologically safe spaces where all of us are good enough but none of us are as good as we want to be.
-Somewhere we learn from each other’s strength’s and do more than we ever could alone. #collaborationrocks.
+Ben: DFTB is what I hope our workplaces will be one day.
+Psychologically safe spaces where all of us are good enough, but none are as good as we want to be.
+Somewhere we learn from each other’s strengths and do more than we ever could alone—#collaborationrocks.

-Tessa: Being able to be part of such a wonderful team is what makes all the hard work worthwhile.
+Tessa: Being able to be part of such a fantastic team is what makes all the hard work worthwhile.
 Andy, Ben, Henry, and I are lucky enough to have a skill mix that just works, and we know each other’s strengths and weaknesses well.
-We speak almost every day and are on the same page, working together to make DFTB as great a resource as possible.
+We speak almost daily and are on the same page, working together to make DFTB as great a resource as possible.
 Being part of the team is truly an honour.”

-Andy: It has been a busy year for me, with the conference and the website.
-Increasing our author base has really helped but I do miss writing long and languid posts on the marginalia of paediatrics and human nature.
+Andy: It has been a busy year for me with the conference and the website.
+Increasing our author base has helped, but I miss writing long and languid posts on the marginalia of paediatrics and human nature.
 I hope to get back to that again next year.
-My highlight, though, was finally being able to sit down and have a coffee (or tea in Tessa’s case) in Brisbane with the friends I have been working with for four years.
+My highlight, though, was finally being able to sit down and have a coffee (or tea, in Tessa’s case) in Brisbane with the friends I have been working with for four years.

 The Ghost of Christmas Future

 So what does the future hold for the DFTB team?
-We certainly hope to bring you more quality reports and insights into the world of paediatric medicine.
-We hope to extend out network of collaborators to make sure you a reading from content experts.
+We hope to bring you more quality reports and insights into paediatric medicine.
+We hope to be able to extend our network of collaborators to make sure you are reading from content experts

 We also have a little thing called DFTB18 coming up in August.
 In case you were studying hard for exams and so missed out on DFTB17 we are running a three day event in Melbourne (August 27th to 29th 2018) with optional workshops on the day before.
 Like a lot of sequels it is hard work, making sure there is the right mix of science and story.
 We’d rather create an Empire Strikes Back rather than a Speed II: Cruise Control but that can be tough.
 Expectations of awesomeness have been set but it is worth remembering that, more than just the talks or the food or the coffee, it is the people, the delegates, that make a conference.
 So, do yourself a favour and treat yourself or your partner to just one more Christmas gift, a ticket to DFTB18.

-At the end of A Christmas Carol old Scrooge recognizes the error of his ways, and after throwing a shiny silver coin to a passing street urchin to purchase the largest goose in the land, he makes his way to the home of the Cratchits.
-In his nightmare vision of Christmas That is Yet to Be, the spirit showed Scrooge the disregarded ‘crutch without an owner‘ of poor old Tiny Tim, laying in the corner.
-By showing kindness though, he did truly make a difference to one child’s life.
+At the end of A Christmas Carol, old Scrooge recognises the error of his ways, and after throwing a shiny silver coin to a passing street urchin to purchase the largest goose in the land, he makes his way to the home of the Cratchits.
+In his nightmare vision of Christmas That is Yet to Be, the spirit showed Scrooge the disregarded ‘crutch without an owner‘ of poor old Tiny Tim, lying in the corner.
+By showing kindness, he made a difference to one child’s life.